csmith/ircv3-specifications/extensions/labeled-response.md

 * An existing type applicable to the entire response
 * `draft/labeled-response`

-If no response is required, an empty batch MUST be sent.
+If no response is required, either an empty batch or an `ACK` message MUST be sent.

 If `batch` has not been enabled, the tag MAY be included on only one of the messages in the response.